-• If you see any suspicious activity or person on or near the University campus, it is your responsibility to call the University Police at 405-744-6523, 311, or 911 for emergencies, or use the Orange Shield phone app.
-You can also use one of the many blue light emergency telephones strategically located across campus.

-• Do not assume what you see is an innocent activity or that another individual has already called the police.
+- If you see any suspicious activity or persons on or near the campus, it is your responsibility to call the OSU Police at 405-744-6523, 311, or 911 for emergencies, or use the Orange Shield safety app.
+You can also use one of the many blue light emergency telephones located across campus. - Do not assume what you see is an innocent activity or that another individual has already called the police.
 Do not worry about being embarrassed; rather, think about what could happen if you do not act.